Debt and Divorce: A Quick Guide

 Each state has different laws about debt and divorce.
 If you live in a community property state, any debt you or your spouse incurred during the marriage, regardless of who racked it up, is a marital debt – meaning the creditor can hold both of you liable for repayment.
 In a separate property state, this may not be the case.
 Contact your State Bar Association to learn more about legal responsibility and debt for your area.

-There are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
+As of 2019, there are nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
 In Alaska, couples have the option to adopt community property rules when they marry.

 Debt after the divorce